mikeattara/mikeattara/README.md

 My strengths lie within a solid understanding of the core *JavaScript* language, *HTML5*, and *CSS3*, with hands-on experience in recent years in building scalable web applications using modern JavaScript tools like *React* and *Redux* and spend some time contributing to open source projects and teaching at workshops and meetups, as I care about giving back to the community.

 I'm able to work independently and also collaborate effectively in a team environment through open communication.
-I enjoy completing projects and tasks efficiently to a high quality.

 - 😄 Pronouns: He/him/his